phluid61/internet-drafts/file-scheme/draft.md

-In a POSIX file system the root of the file system is represented as a directory with a zero-length name, usually written as "/";  the presence of this root can be taken as given by the initial slash in the `path-absolute` rule.
+In a POSIX file system the root of the file system is represented as a directory with a zero-length name, usually written as "/";  the presence of this root in a file URI can be taken as given by the initial slash in the `path-absolute` rule.

 Common UNIX shells such as the Bourne-Again SHell (bash) and Z Shell (zsh) provide a function known as "tilde expansion" {{Bash-Tilde}} or "filename expansion" {{Zsh-Tilde}}, where a path that begins with a tilde character "~" can be expanded out to a special directory name.
 No such facility exists using the file URI scheme;  a tilde in a file URI is always just a tilde.

 ## DOS- and Windows-Like Systems  {#sys-dos}